SouravD-Me/Covid-19-Predictive-Analysis/README.md

 <br>

-⦁ **Please cite the following paper if you utilize the dataset in your research:**
+⦁ **Please cite the following paper if you utilize this dataset in your research:**

 > @article{das2021predicting,
   title={Predicting the pandemic: sentiment evaluation and predictive analysis from large-scale tweets on Covid-19 by deep convolutional neural network},